-Turner’s doctoral research addresses various problems in the planning, pricing, and scheduling of online advertising.
-Applications of his research include webpage banner ads, dynamic in-game advertising (ads that are seamlessly placed into video games like this one), electronic outdoor billboards, and the next generation of digital TV.
+Turner’s primary research stream addresses various problems in the planning, pricing, and scheduling of online advertising.
+Applications of his research include webpage banner ads, dynamic in-game advertising (ads that are seamlessly placed into 3D video games), electronic outdoor billboards, and the next generation of digital TV.

 More recently, Turner was named a 2012 Yahoo!
 Faculty Research & Engagement Program Scholar, and continues his innovative research in the optimization of online advertising.